 Random: The start of each layer is random and allows to eliminate stitching at the cost of increasing printing time. - This option is useful in models that do not have exterior walls with angles, such as cylinders.

-Smoothing is a process in which the hotend is moved over the top layer after printing, to iron it to a smooth surface.
+Smoothing is a process in which the hotend moves over the top layer after printing, to iron it to a smooth surface.

-The way in which the smoothing is done can be adjusted to obtain the desired surface finish:
+The method in which the smoothing is done can be adjusted to obtain the desired surface finish:

 Highest Layer Only: This option will cause only the last printed layer to be smoothed, saving printing time.

-Pattern: is the way the ironing is done.
+Pattern: is the method the ironing is done.